Core team

 SO1 Leadership

 On promotion to Major he completed the Intermediate Command and Staff Course in 2020 where he also deployed to London.
 His initial appointment was as SO2 Security at Regional Command before arriving to his next appointment as Deputy Commandant.
 During his time as deputy commandant, he also deployed on Operation Interflex, being responsible for providing mission risk management and production of orders as part of a multinational effort to provide training to over 20,000 trainees annually.
 Upon finishing there, he deployed on Operation Shader as UK embed to a US HQ and then across the Broader Middle East.
-He arrived at the Centre of Army Leadership (CAL) as SO2 Leadership in Jan 2025.
+He arrived at the Centre of Army Leadership (CAL) as SO2 Leadership in Jan 2025, before assuming the position of acting SO1 Leadership in May 2025.

 Director of Research